nicercode/nicercode.github.io/source/git/why.md

 seriously thinning by this point (moving to monthly snapshots at best, and you probably have to pay for that).

-Other systems, like Dropbox, are more like backups, as though only store a limited version of your project history.
+Other systems, like Dropbox, are more like backups, as they do not store your project history.

 ## Do I really need something so complicated? ##